doertscho/arf-kiel/content/about-arf.en.md

 The size of teams and pitch tops pretty much every other sport – 18 players per team are competing on an oval field of up to 185 by 155 meters.
+In Germany, most matches are played with half the team size at the moment, on a pitch that is shrunk accordingly.

 They try to kick the (likewise oval) ball through the goal posts.
 To get near them, they may run with the ball or pass it to their team mates by kicking or handballing.